Winston-503/me_not_me_detector/README.md

 Real-time face detector with Python, TensorFlow/Keras and OpenCV.
 This is program, that do real-time face detection on webcam image and also can distinguish me from other people.

+## Tutorial

-You can read detailed tutorial [here]().
+You can read detailed tutorial [here](https://gitlab.com/Winston-90/me_not_me_detector/-/blob/main/article/article.md).
 There you can find problem statement, some theory explanations and code analysis.

 ## Results